openenergymonitor/guide/source/applications/solar-pv.markdown

 <p><a class="btn pull-right" href="http://shop.openenergymonitor.com/emonpi-solar-pv-bundle/">View in Shop →</a></p>

-The Emoncms setup instructions below are applicable to both the emonPi and the emonTx where CT1 is either site-consumption (Type 1 system) or import/export (Type 2 system) and CT2 is solar generation.
-If using an emonTx to monitor generation or site-consumption substitute the 'log to feed' instructions to use an input from the emonTx instead of emonPi (CT4 on the emontx a 0-4kW channel providing higher accuracy for this range and may be suitable for the solar CT if system capacity is less than 4kW).
+The Emoncms setup instructions below are applicable to both the emonPi and the emonTx.

 ### {% linkable_title Sensor Installation %}